Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Some of the organisations in this group have worked to support Challenge Poverty Week for the past few years.

-This year, we invite you to join us in a campaign for a Real Living Wage in Cornwall.
+This year, we invited you to join us in a campaign for a Real Living Wage in Cornwall.

 Challenge Poverty Week is an annual event in October.
 Its purpose is to raise awareness of local issues connected with poverty in all forms – fuel poverty, food poverty, housing poverty, community poverty, financial poverty etc.